RSC-RP/rnaseq_count_nf/README.md

 ## Conda Environment

-Finally, grab a compute node and activate the conda environment.
-It is also be best practice to use `tmux` or `screen` to ensure that if at the session is disconnected, then you’re nextflow workflow (if running) won’t end with SIGKILL error.

 Find your project code by listing all your projects on the Cybertron terminal.

 ```
 project info
 ```

+Grab an interactive session compute node and activate the conda environment.
+It is also be best practice to use `tmux` or `screen` to ensure that if at the session is disconnected, then you’re nextflow workflow (if running) won’t end with SIGKILL error.

 ```
-# Grab a compute note
+tmux new-session -s nextflow
+# the variable 'NAME' will be an HPC project that you have access to
+NAME="RSC_adhoc"
+QUEUE="paidq"
-qsub -I -q freeq -l select=1:ncpus=1:mem=8g -l walltime=8:00:00 -P [PROJECT CODE]
+qsub -I -q $QUEUE -P $(project code $NAME) -l select=1:ncpus=1:mem=8g -l walltime=8:00:00
-cd /path/to/rnaseq_count_nf
+cd ~/rnaseq_count_nf
 ```

 If you don’t have conda installed yet, please follow these [directions](http://gonzo/confluence_rsc_docs/general_info.html#setting-up-conda-environments-on-cyberton).
 You may stop following the directions after the conda deactivate step.